frankwiles/django-pagebits/README.rst

 They also define the order with which they are to be displayed in the admin interface and whether or not that specific bit is required or not.

-The admin interface dynamically constructs a form using the PageBit order, type, and widget type to construct an easier to understand interface for the user.
-Instead of having to hunt around for the 5 different `bits` by name, perhaps prefixing related bits with a common string they have one form to edit per BitGroup.
+The admin interface dynamically constructs a form using the ``PageBit`` order, type, and widget type to construct an easier to understand interface for the user.
+Instead of having to hunt around for the 5 different `bits` by name, perhaps prefixing related bits with a common string they have one form to edit per ``BitGroup``.
 If we did not group bits together for a typical marketing homepage with had 3 HTML <head> options, 3 on page headers, 3 HTML content areas and 3 images the user would have to click into:

     * homepage_title
     * homepage_meta_description